 - Technical and adaptive change

-- The key elements of organizational change
+- The key elements of organisational change

 - References and Further Reading